 Aside from sharing your latest blog posts one at a time, you can also create blog post roundups.

-A blog post roundup offers your readers a number of your company’s best blog posts to read.
-For example, you can create a blog post roundup of your most popular blog posts of all time or pull together a best-of-the-best roundup of blogs on a particular topic.
+A blog post roundup offers your readers several of your company’s best blog posts.
+For example, you can create a blog post roundup of your most popular blog posts or pull together a best-of-the-best roundup of blogs on a particular topic.

 This is the perfect way to introduce your new subscribers to some of your older blog posts.